airbytehq/airbyte/docs/using-airbyte/getting-started/oss-quickstart.md

 If you quit Docker Decktop and want to return to your local Airbyte workspace, just start Docker Desktop again.
 After a short period of time, you'll be able to access Airbyte's local installation normally.

-## Troubleshooting Support
+## Troubleshooting

 There are several channels for community support of local setup and deployment.

 **GitHub Airbyte Forum's Getting Started FAQ:**
  - Search the questions others have asked or ask a new question of your own.

 **Airbyte Knowledge Base:**
 - While support services are limited to Cloud and Enterprise customers, anyone may search the support team's [Help Center](https://support.airbyte.com/hc).